 - (2) All chips shall be placed across the metallized land areas of the test board with contact between the chip termination's and board land areas only.
 The use of adhesive to keep chips in place during mounting operation is allowable except for preparation of solder mounting integrity test pieces. - (3) For resistance to soldering heat, the test board with all chips in position shall be placed on a suitable heat transfer unit (molten solder, hot plate, tunnel oven, etc.) with the temperature transitioned to 245°C ±5°C. The chips shall remain at 245°C ±5°C until the solder melts and reflows forming a homogenous solder bond. - (4) For load life, the test board with all chips in position shall be placed on a suitable heat transfer unit (molten solder, hot plate, or tunnel oven) with suitable time and temperature to assure proper reflow mounting. - b.
 Terminations G, U, T, C, and D (epoxy bondable).
 As an alternative to 4.8.1.3a(1), chip resistors may be mechanically attached to the ceramic test board with type 2 epoxy approved by the qualifying activity.
-The epoxy shall be cured at a minimum temperature of 150°C. The minimum curing time shall be 30 minutes. - c.
-Termination material "W" (wire bondable).
-Chip resistors with wire bondable termination's shall be mechanically attached to the ceramic test board and electrically connected by wire bonding flying lead interconnections between the chip termination and the ceramic test board metallized land areas.
-The interconnecting lead shall be .001 inch (0.03 mm) in diameter gold wire.
-The chip shall be mechanically or adhesively mounted by any procedure which will not be the cause of or contribute to any failures of the chip resistor in any test. - 4.8.1.3.1 Fiberglass base board.
+The epoxy shall be cured at a minimum temperature of 150°C. The minimum curing time shall be 30 minutes. - 4.8.1.3.1 Fiberglass base board.
 Fiberglass base boards can be FR-4, G-10, G-30, or equivalent.
 When specified, a fiberglass test board with copper lamination shall be used for testing.
 The copper lamination shall be 70 micrometers copper (2 ounce) thickness (maximum). - 4.8.2 DC resistance (see 3.8).
 The dc resistance shall be measured in accordance with method 303 of MIL-STD-202.
 The following details and exceptions shall apply: - a.
 Measuring apparatus: Different types of measuring test equipment (multimeters, bridges, or equivalent) are permitted to be used on the initial and final readings of this test, provided the equipment is the same type, model, or if it can be shown that the performance of the equipment is equivalent or better. - b.
 Measurement energy for electronic test equipment: The measurement energy applied to the unit under test shall not exceed 10 percent of the 25°C rated wattage times 1 second. - c.
-Temperature: The dc resistance test specified in group I of table II shall be performed at 25°C ±2°C. For all other tests, unless otherwise specified herein, the temperature at which subsequent and final resistance measurements are made in each test shall be within ±2°C of the temperature at which the initial resistance measurement was made.

-NOTE: Resistance measurements shall be made as close to resistive film as possible.
+Temperature: The dc resistance test specified in group I of table II shall be performed at 25°C ±2°C. For all other tests, unless otherwise specified herein, the temperature at which subsequent and final resistance measurements are made in each test shall be within ±2°C of the temperature at which the initial resistance measurement was made. - \ NOTE: In case of dispute, four wire Kelvin measurement shall be made as far from film as possible.